cs-ed/edtech-plan-SherrySwenson/README.md

 ### Software Specifications

 #### Google Classroom:
 Google Classroom is your all-in-one place for teaching and learning with an easy-to-use and secure tool that helps educators manage, measure, and enrich learning experiences.

+Google Classroom supports the following browsers:

+- Chrome
+- Firefox
+- Safari

 #### Scratch:
 Scratch promotes computational thinking and problem solving skills; creative teaching and learning; self-expression and collaboration; and equity in computing.